G8TIC/radar/README.md

 however most have sensible defaults and are therefore not required in operation.

+## Wire protocol

+A basic description of the wire protocol is provided in [a relative link](PROTOCOL.md)

 ## Contributing

 You are welcome to suggest improvements and raise issues or bugs through Github.